lvlrk/xdb/README.md

 This idea was created by me and my boi avecp
 Currently not finished

-[lvlrk note] i took ten years to update this readme sorry. avecp (haedq) thinks im a good programmer (big W)
+[lvlrk note] i took ten years to update this readme sorry. avecp (haedqu) thinks im a good programmer (big W)

 # Build (linux-only)
 Run `$ make`